-- 2.23 To apply for a Shared Access licence, you'll need to fill in an application form.
-You'll be able to access the form on the Ofcom website. - 2.24 Once you've filled in the licence application form, email it to the Ofcom Licensing Team at spectrum.licensing@ofcom.org.uk. - 2.25 Once you send in your completed application form, we'll carry out a technical assessment to make sure your new deployment wouldn't interfere with anyone else's equipment and that their equipment won't interfere with your deployment.
-We'll notify you of the result of our assessment, and if your application is successful, we'll send out an invoice for payment. - 2.26 Once payment is made your Licence will be issued and you will be able to transmit on the assigned frequency. - 2.27 This process is summarised briefly in the graphic below.
+- 2.25 Once you've filled in the licence application form, email it to the Ofcom Licensing Team at spectrum.licensing@ofcom.org.uk. - 2.26 Once you send in your completed application form, we'll carry out a technical assessment to make sure your new deployment wouldn't interfere with anyone else's equipment and that their equipment won't interfere with your deployment.
+We'll notify you of the result of our assessment, and if your application is successful, we'll send out an invoice for payment. - 2.27 Once payment is made your Licence will be issued and you will be able to transmit on the assigned frequency. - 2.28 This process is summarised briefly in the graphic below.